cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

 payload-type: test vehicle
 payload-description: >-
-  SpaceX's Ship 35 (Block 2) and Booster 14-2 (first reflight of a Super Heavy booster, previously known as Booster 14) will conduct Starship's 9th uncrewed test flight.
-Objectives include demonstrating vehicle reusability, payload deployment demonstration (using eight Starlink satellite simulators, which will be deployed on a suborbital trajectory and demise upon entry), in-space Raptor engine relight, and reentry tests.
-Ship 35 has completed static fire tests after engine swaps and anomalies which delayed the targeted launch window.
-The booster is planned for a water landing, not a catch attempt, to test reentry capabilities.
-The mission gathers data for further development toward Mars exploration and system improvements following previous Starship anomalies.
+  SpaceX's Ship 35 (Block 2) and Booster 14-2 (first reflight of a Super Heavy booster, previously known as Booster 14) conducted Starship's 9th uncrewed test flight, carrying eight Starlink satellite simulators (dummy satellites)—large panels simulating the size and mass of Version 3 Starlink satellites—along with a suite of heat shield, engine relight, and reentry experiment payloads.
+Objectives included demonstrating vehicle reusability with major Block 2 upgrades, testing in-space Raptor engine relight, deploying the simulators (ultimately not deployed due to a payload bay door malfunction after Ship 35 lost attitude control during coast), and gathering data from reentry and hardware improvements.
+The booster was intended for a soft water landing (not a catch attempt) in the Gulf of Mexico to test reentry and relight, but was lost after an explosion during engine relight.
+Ship 35 suffered fuel leaks and lost control and was lost over the Indian Ocean.
+The flight lasted just over an hour, yielded important data for future flights, and advanced reusability and heat shield development for the Starship program.
 links:
   - title: Elon Musk X Post (May 13)
     type: